 La Fortuna Waterfall

 On Sunday morning, we leave equipped with our towel and swimsuit towards the Fortuna waterfall.
-Everything is well indicated, so after 15 minutes of driving we arrive.
-Unfortunately, we cancelled… $18 per person for a short 15-minute walk through the jungle to the waterfall.
+Everything is well indicated, so after 15 minutes of driving, we arrive.
+Unfortunately, we canceled… $18 per person for a short 15-minute walk through the jungle to the waterfall.
 We are told that everything is equipped with toilets and changing rooms and that there is a restaurant.
 But the price is really too high, and that’s not what we’re looking for.